-The beautiful holiday weekend provided a great opportunity to get out and celebrate Galveston’s red, white and blue – Birding for Fun style!
+The upcoming July 4th holiday provides a great opportunity to get out and celebrate Galveston’s red, white and blue – Birding for Fun style!
 This is a great time of year to get a closer look at three of our year-round residents.

 Okay, this bird isn’t actually red, it’s more reddish – in fact, it’s called a Reddish Egret, and it’s the bird species chosen to represent Galveston due to its significance in this area.
 Unlike other species of egrets, it is only found in saltwater or brackish water, a much narrower habitat niche.
 For this reason, its conservation status is threatened due to habitat loss, making Galveston one of the few places it can be found.
 Their active foraging behavior makes them great fun to watch, as they stagger around chasing fish with their large wings spread wide.